herbertbruyn/Our-Shelf/README.md

 A JWT token is generated each time a user signs in.
 The token is returned to the client, where it is kept stored in cookies, in memory and in the Local Storage.

-In every requesto to the server, the token is sent in the headers, in a custom property named "x-token".
+In every request to the server, the token is sent in the headers, in a custom property named "x-token".

-A server middleware than decodes the token and cheks if the requester is duly authorized.
+A server middleware then decodes the token and checks if the requester is duly authorized.

-What makes this system secured is that JWT tokens can only be decoded with the use of a secret, which is shared between client and server, but never exchanged in requests (the secret is kept in environment variables only).
+What makes this system secure is that JWT tokens can only be decoded with a secret key, which is shared between client and server, but never exchanged in requests (the secret is kept in environment variables only).

 #### Build Setup